 The taste of espresso coffee

 Like wine, the distinct taste of espresso coffee is directly related to the way it is produced and prepared and varies according to its origin.
 The Colombian varieties we use are solid coffee blends, being intense and possessing a sweet taste.
-Coffee varieties from Central America, and Guatemala in particular, that are added to the blend, improve that sweet aftertaste and release strong flavors that add to the overall taste.
+Coffee varieties from Central America, and Guatemala, in particular, that are added to the blend, improve that sweet aftertaste and release strong flavors that add to the overall taste.

 The final deciding factor when it comes to the taste of your espresso is roasting.
 When roasted, the sugars that are naturally found in coffee beans start to crystalize.
 The longer the duration of the roasting and crystallization process, the darker the bean color and more bitter the resulting taste.
 It is therefore important to roast coffee beans for an adequate amount of time so that the chemical compounds responsible for the bitter taste can break down due to temperature, and also prevent the sugars from crystalizing too much.

-It is a complicated process that requires a good knowledge of the raw materials used.
+It is a complex process that requires a good knowledge of the raw materials used.
 Since our business is one of the oldest coffee roasting houses in Athens, roasting is a form of art that has been perfected from one generation to the next in the course of more than a century.